ariovcharenko/OperatingSystemsCoursework/week1.md

 Recommended by the module for students who prefer a Linux GUI for administrative tasks This matches the module requirement for a separate workstation system used only to remotely administer the server.

-## 4. Network Configuration (VirtualBox)
+## 4. Network Configuration:
-I used UTM’s default NAT networking for both VMs.
-This allows:
-Internet access for updates
-Internal connectivity between VMs
-SSH access from the workstation to the server
-No port forwarding was required at this stage — SSH configuration will be completed in Week 2.
+Both VMs are connected using UTM’s Shared Network (NAT) interface.
+The server obtained IP 192.168.65.X, and the workstation obtained 192.168.65.Y.
+This allows SSH connectivity while keeping the VMs isolated from the host network.

 ## 5. System Information Commands and Evidence
 Below is the required system information gathered from the server using the commands: